pytorch/tutorials/prototype_source/flight_recorder_tutorial.rst

 Analyzing Flight Recorder Dumps
 -------------------------------

-We have convenient scripts available in `pytorch/tools/flight_recorder` directory that can be used to analyze captured data.
+We have convenient scripts available in `pytorch/tools/flight_recorder` directory for analyzing captured data.

-1. In order to run the convenience script, all files from a rank must first be copied over into a single directory.
+To run the convenience script, follow these steps:

+1. Copy all files from a rank into a single directory.

-2. To run it, one can use command line:
+2. To run the script, use this command:
 .. code:: python
   python fr_trace.py -d <dump dir containing trace files> [-o <output file>]

 Conclusion
 ----------
-This tutorial introduces a new PyTorch diagnostic tool called `flight recorder`.
-The tutorial talks about how flight recorder can be enabled to collect diagnostic data from a machine.
+In this tutorial, we have learned about a new PyTorch diagnostic tool called  Flight Recorder.
+We have discussed how to enable Flight Recorder to collect diagnostic data from a machine.
-Data captured from flight recorder can be analyzed using a convenience script in the `tools/flight_recorder` directory in the PyTorch repository.
+Additionally, we explored how to analyze the data captured from the flight recorder using a convenience script located in the `tools/flight_recorder <https://github.com/pytorch/pytorch/tree/main/tools/flight_recorder>`__ directory of the PyTorch repository.